Herm Edwards: Personal life

 Edwards was born in Fort Monmouth, New Jersey.
 He is the son of Master Sergeant Herman Edwards Sr., and his wife, Martha.
 He grew up in Seaside, California and attended Monterey High School.

 Edwards graduated from San Diego State University with a degree in criminal justice.
 He and his wife Lia have two daughters, Gabrielle and Vivian.
 Edwards has a son, Marcus, from a previous relationship.

 Edwards has a "tradition" of not watching the Super Bowl until he himself participates in one.
 Edwards did not even watch his friends Tony Dungy and Lovie Smith participate in Super Bowl XLI.
 Dungy had a tradition much like what Edwards does, that is, with the exceptions of Dungy's victories in both Super Bowls XIII and XLI.
 Edwards broke that tradition when, to serve in his capacity as an analyst for ESPN, he watched Super Bowl XLIV in 2010.

 Edwards has a strict workout regimen that has him in the gym at 5:00 AM six days a week.
 Instead of wearing athletic sneakers with his coaching attire, Edwards wears dress shoes.
 Before every game, Edwards polishes the shoes himself.

 Known widely for his enthusiasm and faith-based personality, Edwards was born and raised a Baptist, but converted with his family and is now a practicing Catholic.

 Edwards appeared in "Broke", a 2012 episode of ESPN's 30 for 30 series of sports documentaries, about the high rates of bankruptcy and poor financial decisions amongst professional athletes.
 In 2013, Edwards served as a head coach in the NFLPA Collegiate Bowl.
-Herm was named senior adviser to the proposed Major League Football in 2015.
+Herm was named senior adviser to the proposed Major League Football in 2015; however this league never materialized.

+He currently resides in San Rafael, California.